Find Trade Colleges

 Read full report on Electromechanical Engineering Technology at Western Technical College

-Fox Valley Technical College did quite well in this year’s ranking of the best places for electromechanical engineering technology students to get a associate degree.
-It came in at #6 on the list.
-Located in the suburb of Appleton, FVTC is a public college with a large student population.
+Fox Valley Technical College landed the #6 spot in the 2023 rankings for the best associate degree electromechanical engineering technology programs.
+Located in the midsize suburb of Appleton, FVTC is a public college with a fairly large student population.

 Electromechanical Engineering Tech majors at FVTC take out an average of $10,640 in student loans while working on their Associate Degree.